Natan10/twitch-app/README.md

 <h1>Twitch App <img src="layout/logo-tw.svg" width="30" height="30"/></h1>

 <h4>
-This is an app to list your favorite Twitch streamers.
+This is an mobile app to list your favorite Twitch streamers.
 </h4>

 </br>